BTrDB/mr-plotter/README.md

 array.
 One can also do a partial override, i.e. use a function that calls the default callback and does additional work.

+The purpose of the callbacks is to allow you to perform actions after the plot is fully loaded.
+In particular, you should make no assumptions about how much of the plot is fully loaded after the mr_plotter function returns.

 Custom Layouts
 --------------
 Simply including the s3plot template provides a default layout, and the first